Do you have an idea for an online course you would like to make?

 Strategy #3 What are Things People Need to Know

-All of these ideas can be courses because almost everyone in online business needs to know how to do it.
+These ideas can be courses because almost everyone in online business needs to know how to do it.

-Side Note: Don’t worry if a course idea sounds too small.
+Side Note: Don’t worry if your course idea sounds too small.
 For example, a course on setting up a basic 7 part autoresponder series sounds small but the more more specific you can get the more you’ll stand out from your competitors.

 Step #2 Research & Validate Your Idea